 Feature Breakdown: Dialogflow CX

 Dialogflow CX, from Google Cloud, stands out for its advanced natural language understanding (NLU) capabilities.
-It allows you to create complex conversational flows, handle multi-turn conversations, and seamlessly integrate with various messaging platforms and backend systems.
+It allows you to create complex conversational flows, handle multi-turn conversations, and integrate with various messaging platforms and backend systems.

 - Intent Recognition: Dialogflow CX excels at accurately identifying the user’s intent, even with variations in phrasing.
 It uses machine learning to understand the underlying meaning, not just keywords.